hrple/server/README.md

 # Hrple - Common

-**Common** contains all the common libraries used with the hrlp ecosystem.
+**Common** contains all the common libraries used with the hrlpe ecosystem.

 ## Motivation